vktr274/MLP-Fashion-MNIST/README.md

 **TODO** - change the following to reflect the final model

 Both implementations are available in the `src` directory.
 The implementations are in Jupyter Notebooks.
-The notebook named `tf-mlp-tuning.ipynb` contains hyperparameter tuning performed on the Tensorflow implementation.
 The notebook named `tf-mlp-tuned.ipynb` contains the final model implemented in Tensorflow.
 The notebook named `torch-mlp-tuned.ipynb` contains the final model implemented in PyTorch.
 Both are trained with the best hyperparameters found during tuning, which we load to a variable named `config` with the help of the Wandb API.
-Both models use the Sequential API in their respective libraries.
+Both models use the Sequential API and Adam optimizer in their respective libraries.

 ### Tensorflow Implementation

 The loss function used is Sparse Categorical Crossentropy.
 The activation function used in the output layer is the Softmax function.
-The training accuracy reached 0.9243 and the validation accuracy reached 0.8870.
-The training loss reached 0.2050 and the validation loss reached 0.3174.
-The model has an accuracy of 0.8787 on the test dataset.
+The training accuracy reached 0.9259 and the validation accuracy reached 0.8882.
+The training loss reached 0.2042 and the validation loss reached 0.3175.
+The model has an accuracy of 0.8840 on the test dataset.
 More metrics are available in the `tf-mlp-tuned.ipynb` notebook.

 The Tensorflow model is implemented as follows.